useNavigate/Whale_Gamig_Javascript_Project/README.md

 ## Background
 > Welcome to `Whale Gaming`, a gaming website that offers information and data visualization based on the MMOBomb API.
-Our website aims to provide a user-friendly and informative platform for gamers and enthusiasts to explore and discover games based on different categories and genres.🐋.
+This website aims to provide a user-friendly and informative platform for gamers and enthusiasts to explore and discover games based on different categories and genres.🐋.